OpenVidu/openvidu.io-docs/docs/advanced-features/speech-to-text.md

 | Chinese    | `zh-CN` |
 | Hindi      | `hi-IN` |

-#### Adding new languages
+#### Using custom languages

 Vosk models are available [here](https://alphacephei.com/vosk/models){:target="_blank"}.
 The default ones offered by OpenVidu are the small versions of the models for each language, which all have Apache 2.0 license.

-To create an image with more language models, you just need to create a Docker image based on the default one and copy your model to the path `/dist/app/vosk-models`.
-You can follow these steps:
+To use a custom language model, you need to override the Speech to Text module to use a custom one.
+It is very easy: you just need to create a Docker image based on the default one `openvidu/speech-to-text-service-base`.
+The only thing to do in your custom image is copying your language model to path `/dist/app/vosk-models`.
+Let's go step by step, considering that we want to add a new language called **`custom-model`**:

 **1)** Go to an empty directory and create a file called `Dockerfile` with the following content: